-Major actors are pushing for passwordless authentication in supporting FIDO2.
-Web browsers start supporting WebAuthn, an API to support device authentication.
-Instead of using a username/password, you just need to connect a device such as a YubiKey.
-However, this authentication method is not very popular at the moment.
-So, you still have to deal with passwords for at least a few years 😦 And good passwords are not easy as mentioned by xkcd:
+Major players are pushing for passwordless authentication by supporting FIDO2.
+Web browsers are starting to support WebAuthn, an API for device-based authentication.
+Instead of using a username and password, you just need to connect a device such as a YubiKey.
+However, this authentication method is not yet widely adopted.
+So, you still have to deal with passwords for at least a few more years.
+As xkcd points out, creating good passwords is not easy:

-It's not uncommon to be registered on more than 100 websites.
-This means you have lots of usernames/emails/passwords to remember.
-The easy way is to always use the same password, but this is not very safe.
-That's why password managers are helpful.
-But they do more than just storing your passwords.
-Let's see the 5 reasons to use a password manager!
+It is not uncommon to have accounts on more than 100 websites.
+This means you have many usernames, emails, and passwords to remember.
+The easiest approach is to reuse the same password everywhere, but this is a significant security risk.
+That is where password managers come in.
+They do more than just store your passwords.
+Here are 5 reasons to use a password manager!

 #5 reasons to use a password manager